 It is critical to understand what GRADE is not.
 GRADE does not assess the methodological quality of individual studies, that is the role of risk of bias tools like RoB 2 or ROBINS-I, covered in our RoB assessment overview.
 GRADE operates at the outcome level, evaluating the entire body of evidence for a specific outcome across all included studies.
 A GRADE assessment asks: "How confident are we that the true effect lies close to the estimated effect?", not "Was this study well-conducted?"

-This distinction matters because a single high-quality RCT can provide high-certainty evidence, while ten poorly designed RCTs may provide only low-certainty evidence.
+This distinction matters because a single high-quality randomized controlled trial can provide high-certainty evidence, while ten poorly designed randomized controlled trials may provide only low-certainty evidence.
 The assessment is always about the body of evidence, not any one study.

 The 5 Downgrade Domains in GRADE Assessment